vippsas/vipps-order-management-api/vipps-order-management-api.md

 In addition to providing the user with a valid receipt inside Vipps, order lines will also give the user a much better overview of the purchase.
-Furthermore, in the case of partial order fulfillments or returns the order lines may be updated to reflect what the user actually ended up paying for using Vipps.
+Furthermore, in the case of partial order fulfilments or returns the order lines may be updated to reflect what the user actually ended up paying for using Vipps.

 <p align="center">
   <img src="images/orderlines.png" width="150">
 </p>

-# Getting Started
+## Getting Started

-## Before you begin
+### Before you begin

 This section covers the quick steps for getting started with the Order Management API to enrich orders with metadata.
 This document assumes you have signed up as